Christy Rupp

 Christy Rupp (born 1949) is an American artist and activist.

 Early career

-Rupp attended Colgate University, Rhode Island School of Design (RISD), and the Maryland Institute College of Art.
+Rupp attended Colgate University (BA, 1974), Rhode Island School of Design - RISD (MAT 1974), and the Maryland Institute College of Art, Rinehart School of Sculpture (MFA 1977).
 As a resident of lower Manhattan in the late 1970s, Rupp exhibited in early artist-run spaces including Exit Art, 3 Mercer Street Store (a precursor to Fashion Moda, Franklin Furnace, the Kitchen, Artists Space, The Clocktower and PS1 International Studio Program, and ABC No Rio.
+During that time, she also worked as an artist under the Cultural Council Foundation Artist Project in New York City.